timebertt/thesis-controller-sharding/content/30-requirements.md

 In the context of this thesis, such a setup is referred to as a "singleton controller" setup.

 The most important scalability dimensions of a Kubernetes controller are capacity and throughput.
-The capacity of a controller shall be defined as the total amount and size of API objects existing in the cluster simultaneously that are watched by the controller.
+The capacity of a controller shall be defined as the total number and size of API objects existing in the cluster simultaneously that are watched by the controller.
-Increasing a controller's capacity is mainly reflected in an increased cache size.
+Increasing a controller's capacity is mainly reflected in increased cache size.
 When reaching the upper limit of the controller's capacity, it might run out of memory and stop working entirely.
 This sets hard limits for how many API objects can be managed in a single cluster and might limit the ability to support increased usage of the service that the controller is responsible for.
 A controller's throughput shall be defined as the rate of reconciliations it performs and watch events it handles.
-If API objects are created, updated and deleted frequently the controller's throughput needs to be high enough to properly handle all reconciliation requests.
+If API objects are created, updated, and deleted frequently the controller's throughput needs to be high enough to properly handle all reconciliation requests.
 When the rate of reconciliation requests exceeds the controller's maximum throughput, the system will become less responsive as reconciliation requests are queued up and delayed.
-This results in decreased user experience and stability of the system.
+This results in a decreased user experience and stability of the system.

 Because a controller's work cannot be distributed, its capacity and throughput can only be increased by scaling it vertically, i.e., by adding more resources to the instance.
 However, one cannot increase capacity or throughput by adding more controller instances.
 I.e., as of now, Kubernetes controllers are not horizontally scalable.
-In order to understand what is required for scaling Kubernetes controllers horizontally, it's important to note which resource dimensions are relevant for scaling.
+To understand what is required for scaling Kubernetes controllers horizontally, it's important to note which resource dimensions are relevant for scaling.
 Generally speaking, the following resource requirements increase with the controller's capacity and throughput:

 +-------------------+------------------------------------------------------------+